Revalidation for postgraduate doctors in training in East Midlands region

 All PGDiT in the East Midlands region such as yourself who hold a full licence to practise will have a revalidation submission made for them (a) just before the date at which their revalidation submission deadline is currently set if this is before the end of your training, and (b) at the end of higher training programmes regardless of when the submission deadline date is currently set.

 Submission happens when you come 'under notice' for revalidation.
-When you are 120 days away from your revalidation submission deadline, you should receive a letter and an email from the GMC telling you that you are under notice.
-This message states which Designated Body the GMC has on file for you (contact England.email@example.com if your DB is not listed as 'NHSE Education East Midlands').
+When you are 120 days away from your revalidation submission deadline, you should receive an email from the GMC telling you that you are under notice.
+This message states which Designated Body the GMC has on file for you (contact England.firstname.lastname@example.org if your DB is not listed as 'NHSE Education East Midlands').
 The GMC’s message also explains that you need to be engaging with your DB’s appraisal and revalidation requirements.

 HOW CAN I FIND OUT MY CURRENT REVALIDATION SUBMISSION DEADLINE?